curved colourful building

 Jane Mackay, Partner, Corporate Tax

-UK interest rates have been increased 14 times over the last two years and the base rate is currently at 5.25%.
+UK interest rates have been increased 14 times over the last two years and have come down four times such that the base rate is currently at 4.25%.
 This follows a long period of low interest rates in the UK.
 Low interest rates meant that taxpayers, including companies and businesses, could normally work on the basis that an interest expense would rarely be a decision ‘showstopper’.
-With higher interest rates now in force that is no longer the case, and this article sets out some of the ways in which businesses must take high interest rates into consideration in their cashflow and tax planning.
+With higher interest rates now in force, that is no longer the case, and this article sets out some of the ways in which businesses must take high interest rates into consideration in their cashflow and tax planning.

 New ‘Associated Company’ rules replaced the old ‘related 51% companies’ rules from 1 April 2023.
 These new rules are quite similar to the old rules; however, they could mean more companies have to be considered than previously when deciding how many associated companies a company has for tax payment purposes.